-The Thurston County LWV advocates based on local, state and national positions.
+The Thurston County LWV advocates based on local, state and national positions, which are found in the Impact on Issues document that can be seen by clicking here.
 League positions are derived from extensive research and study of an issue.
 Studies are done by League members interested in a particular issue.
 Study members gather information about the topic, organize the material and write the study with conclusions.
 Subsequently, members approve the position by a consensus process.
 Local League positions include issues important to our South Puget Sound region.
 Below is a list of Thurston County LWV published Positions and Studies, with a link to the Position Summary.

 Juvenile Justice (PDF)